fdoyle/table_of_contents/README.md

 Map activity Class object to its builder, parse out methods with @IntentBuilder, display in list. user can pick from list to use the intents created by those methods.

 }

+{ //alternate intentbuilder concept

+map of Classes to built-by-hand intents.
+These intents would contain valid data